VadimKhomenok/VKFeed/VKFeed/README.md

 #### Scenarios:

  Customer has connectivity
- When customer requests feed items
+ When customer requests feed images
- Load feed items from remote and display on screen
- And replace cache with new feed (or save to cache if no cache yet available)
+ Load feed images from remote and display on screen And replace cache with new feed (or save to cache if no cache yet available)

  Customer doesn't have connectivity
  And cache is available
- When customer requests feed items
+ When customer requests feed images
  Show cached feed

  Customer doesn't have connectivity
  And cache is empty
- When customer requests feed items
+ When customer requests feed images
  Show an error message

 ## Use Cases:

-### Load Feed from remote use case:
+### Load Feed Images from remote use case:

 #### Data:
 - URL

 #### Primary course (happy path):
-1. Execute 'Load Feed Items' with above data (URL)
+1. Execute 'Load Feed Images' with above data (URL)
 2. System downloads data with URL.
 3. System validates downloaded data.
-4. System decodes received data to FeedItem objects.
+4. System decodes received data to FeedImage objects.
 5. System delivers objects to screen.

 #### Invalid data - error course (sad path):